Quantum violation of variants of LGIs upto algebraic maximum for qubit system: Comparing variants of LGIs with other formulations of macrorealism

 By putting the value of $(K_{3})_{123}$ from Eq.(\ref{d27}) we have

 We have thus written down the standard LGIs in terms of NSIT conditions.
 For the violation of standard LGI in (\ref{eq1}) the relation

 needs to be satisfied in QM.
 This implies that for violation of standard LGI at least one of the two three-time NSIT conditions ($NSIT_{(1)23}$ and $NSIT_{1(2)3}$) required to be violated.
 However, mere violations of NSIT conditions do not guarantee the violation of LGIs which depends on the interplay between the violations of two NSIT conditions and on a threshold value $2\alpha$.
+A similar discussion\cite{halliwell17} has been given in terms of quantum witness.
 Thus, NSIT conditions are necessary for LGI but not sufficient \cite{maroney14, swati17}.
+Then the violations of NSIT conditions provide the necessary and sufficient condition for MR$_{strong}$ but not for MR$_{weak}$ captured by LGIs.

-Next, we compare our variant of LGIs with standard LGIs and NIST conditions.
-We found that violation of variant of LGIs can be shown to be larger than the standard LGIs ($(K_{3}^{3})_{Q}>(K_{3})_{Q}^{max}$).
-Before writing variant of LGI in terms of NIST conditions, we note the following interesting points.
+Next, we compare our variant of LGIs with standard LGIs and NSIT conditions.
 Let us write one of the variant of LGIs for three-time measurement scenario is given by